chrthomsen/pygrametl/docs/examples/datasources.rst

 .. code-block:: python

-    import pygrametl
     import glob
     from pygrametl.datasources import CSVSource, DynamicForEachSource

-    # Opens a file and creates a CSVSource
     def createCSVSource(filename):
         return CSVSource(f=open(filename, 'r', 16384), delimiter=',')

-    # Extract all .csv file names from the folder 'files'
-    files = glob.glob('files/*.csv')
+    salesFiles = glob.glob('sales/*.csv')

-    sources = DynamicForEachSource(seq=files, callee=createCSVSource)
+    combinedSales = DynamicForEachSource(seq=salesFiles, callee=createCSVSource)

 In the above example, the class is used to create a number of *CSVSources* for each of a number of .csv files in a directory. `DynamicForEachSource` stores the input list in a safe multiprocessing queue, and as such the `DynamicForEachSource` instance can be given to several :class:`.ProcessSource` instances.
 For more examples of the parallel features of pygrametl, refer to :doc:`parallel`.